EvanSkiStudios/Raccoon-Mischief/Features/Features_Latest_.md

 * RMTestDeath > (OP only) A testing command that sets the players health to 1 to test Death effects
 * RMGetCFG > Gets the value of a specified key in the config.yml
 * RMReloadCFG > (OP only) Reloads the config.yml file
+* RMGive > (OP only) Gives an selected RM item, much like the vanilla give command but for RM items only

 ## Vanilla Changes
 Things That change vanilla features